lalagarali/SQL-PLSQL-Guide/README.md

 | ANYTYPE       | Generic data type for any type of data.              |
 | ANYDATA       | Stores any type of data dynamically.                 |

-SQL Table Creation with All Oracle Data Types
+SQL Table Creation with All Oracle Data Types:

-The following SQL script creates a table named all_oracle_data_types that includes various Oracle SQL data types, with realistic column names and example values.

 ```sql
 CREATE TABLE all_oracle_data_types (